Zero-Tang/NoirVisor/doc/stealthy_hooks.md

 It is extremely recommended to emulate the hooked function (i.e.: do not detour back to the hooked function) for the best performance.
 By doing so, #NPF VM-Exits for hiding hooks can be significantly reduced. \
 Regardless, it is significantly unrecommended to implement stealthy inline hooks via AMD-V/NPT.

-### Weak Point of NoirVisor's Stealthy Inline Hooks
+### Compatibility with Control-Flow Enforcement
-For 64-bit codes, NoirVisor uses the following instruction sequence to perform control-flow redirection:
+For 64-bit codes, older versions of NoirVisor use the following instruction sequence to perform control-flow redirection:

 ```Assembly
 push rax